-Response Rationale MSDE Response OpposeI am extremely disappointed in the particularly with regard to the grat The intent of these frameworks is and relevant approach to human history, with each unit culminatin challenge.
-The inclusion of the word (i.e. Africa, Asia, and/or Europe) will and school districts choosing a Europe Teachers who do not choose a Europe not have the support of the state opponents of inclusive and diverse to accuse teachers of making inde choices that are not required by the analysis on a global scale, if only o the list.
-Additionally, the changes interests of the Jewish communit instance of the word "Palestinian" reframing the topic to stop at the present day.
-Please reconsider the posed revisions, and 7 frameworks.The shift to an "and/or" format was intended to provide flexibility for local districts while maintaining rigor and breadth in instruction.
+Response Rationale MSDE Response Oppose I am extremely disappointed in the proposed revisions, particularly with regard to the grade 6 and 7 frameworks.
+The intent of these frameworks is to provide a well-rounded and relevant approach to human geography and world history, with each unit culminating in a modern-day challenge.
+The inclusion of the word "/or" in listing locations (i.e. Africa, Asia, and/or Europe) will result in many teachers and school districts choosing a Euro-centric curriculum.
+Teachers who do not choose a Euro-centric curriculum will not have the support of the state frameworks, since opponents of inclusive and diverse world history will be able to accuse teachers of making independent instructional choices that are not required by the state.
+This also prevents analysis on a global scale, if only one region is selected from the list.
+Additionally, the changes strongly reflect the interests of the Jewish community and remove the single instance of the word "Palestinian" from the frameworks, and reframing the topic to stop at the year 1980 instead of present day.
+Please reconsider these changes.
+The shift to an "and/or" format was intended to provide flexibility for local districts while maintaining rigor and breadth in instruction.
 That said, we understand the concern that this could result in a narrowed focus in some contexts.
 As a result of feedback we received, we removed nearly every instance of "and/or."
-Ensuring that all students engage with a diverse and global perspective remains a priority, and we will continue to explore ways to reinforce that expectation within the frameworks and accompanying resources.It in many teachers ntric curriculum will works, sinceRegarding the removal of specific references, we want to emphasize that our goal is to support inquiry-based instruction that encourages students to critically examine multiple perspectives and engage with complex global issues.
+Ensuring that all students engage with a diverse and global perspective remains a priority, and we will continue to explore ways to reinforce that expectation within the frameworks and accompanying resources.
+Regarding the removal of specific references, we want to emphasize that our goal is to support inquiry-based instruction that encourages students to critically examine multiple perspectives and engage with complex global issues.
 To ensure instructional consistency, the framework focuses on contemporary events through 1980 (Camp David Accords), providing essential context for understanding modern Jerusalem and Middle East.
 We are committed to ensuring that all students have the opportunity to engage with a broad and balanced study of world history.
-We value input
+We value input from all stakeholders and remain committed to frameworks that reflect diverse perspectives and promote critical analysis.
+Your feedback will be considered as we continue to refine and support the implementation of these standards.